 How to Choose the Right Chandelier

-I’ve got dining chandeliers on my mind as I’ve just curated a selection for my parents to choose from for their new condo.
-It is an open plan living space with 9’ ceilings and the furnishings are firmly rooted in the traditional camp, but we didn’t want anything too fussy for the lighting.
+I curated the selection below for my parents to choose from for their new condo.
+It wqs an open plan living space with 9’ ceilings and furnishings firmly rooted in the traditional camp, but we didn’t want anything too fussy for the lighting.

 We needed the scale to be right for the space and the furniture.
 It needed to have enough visual presence to not look lost in the open plan space, but not be too heavy for the size of the table.
 A lot of things to consider…here are the options I offered, can you guess which one we ultimately chose?